Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

     }
 })
 ```

 ## Step 24
 Click ``||logic:Logic||`` drag and drop ``||logic:if true then||`` block under the 2nd ``||logic:if true then||`` block.
 Note: Three ``||logic:if true then||`` blocks are used.

-~hint Why did we do this?
+~hint What did that do?
 - Using the If/then block means we are giving the code a choice
 - We are just adding another choice
 - Placing it in forever means it will never stop happening
 hint~

 ```blocks